dragosroua/CellKit/Documentation/Examples/AdvancedConfigurations.md

 }
 ```

-These advanced configuration examples demonstrate the flexibility and power of CellKit's configuration system, enabling sophisticated, adaptive user interfaces that respond to context, user preferences, and device capabilities.
+These advanced configuration examples demonstrate the flexibility and power of MetaCellKit's configuration system, enabling sophisticated, adaptive user interfaces that respond to context, user preferences, and device capabilities.